gwenblum/steelscript/README.md

 Some Dockerfile are provided to build different flavors of the SteelScript container image:

-- Dockerfile: script practice build, with all CLI.
+1. Dockerfile: scripting playground, with all CLI and tools.
-- Dockerfile.notebook: build for demo and learning with Notebooks.
+2. Dockerfile.notebook: build for demo and learning with Jupyter Notebooks.
-- Dockerfile.slim: small build just enough to run steelscript.
+3. Dockerfile.slim: small build just enough to run steelscript.
 Should pass security scans.
-- Dockerfile.alpine: optimized build, ideal to use as a base image for custom workloads.
+4. Dockerfile.workload: optimized to use as a base image for custom workloads.
 Should pass security scans.
+5. Dockerfile.custom: example of a custom workload (based on Dockerfile.workload).
-- Dockerfile.dev: build development and testing container from master or fork/branch
+6. Dockerfile.dev: build development and testing container from master or fork/branch

 <details>
   <summary>Build snippets</summary>

-##### Scripts Practice (~1.1 GB)
+##### Playground (~1.1 GB)

 ```shell
   docker build --tag steelscript -f Dockerfile .